bparanj/crystal/electronics/electrostatic-discharge.md

 Understanding and mitigating ESD is crucial in electronics manufacturing, repair, and handling to ensure the longevity and reliability of electronic devices.

-The term "static" in "electrostatic" refers to the fact that the electric charges involved are stationary, or not moving.
+The term static in electrostatic refers to the fact that the electric charges involved are stationary, or not moving.
 Here’s why:

-1. Charge Imbalance: Electrostatic phenomena arise from an imbalance of electric charges on the surface of materials.
+1. Charge Imbalance:

+Electrostatic phenomena arise from an imbalance of electric charges on the surface of materials.
 When materials come into contact and then separate, electrons can transfer from one material to another, leaving one material positively charged and the other negatively charged.

-2. Stationary Charges: Unlike electric current, where charges move through a conductor, electrostatic charges remain on the surface of an insulator or conductor and do not flow.
+2. Stationary Charges:

+Unlike electric current, where charges move through a conductor, electrostatic charges remain on the surface of an insulator or conductor and do not flow.
 This lack of movement is what makes them "static."

 3. Build-up and Discharge:
    - Build-up: Static electricity builds up when charges accumulate on an object's surface, usually through friction (triboelectric effect), induction, or direct contact.